• Skip to primary navigation

 I remember my dad actually pulling my brother out before he was finished because he needed help on the farm.
 They wanted us to learn how to read and write, but education was not very important.

 Regrettably, I was not always the most well-behaved and kind little girl at school.
-Although I was sneaky enough to not get into too much trouble with my teacher.
+I was sneaky enough to not get into too much trouble with my teacher.
+But I gave my parents enough heartache over the years because for some reason I always had a rebellious streak, along with my brother.

 When my brother, just older than me, was a teenager, sometimes he would ride his bike to school.
 And one day he decided to ride to town afterward and bought himself a radio.